 Builder’s Risk Limitations

-Before you purchase your Builder’s Risk insurance policy, it is important to familiarize yourself with its limitations and what is excluded from the policy.
+Before you purchase your Builder’s Risk insurance policy, however, it is important to familiarize yourself with its limitations and the exclusions from the policy.
 As standard, most common exclusions are:

 Also, your Builder’s Risk policy excludes damages due to faulty design, workmanship, planning or materials.
-Such risks are covered under professional liability coverage.
+Bear in mind, such risks are covered under professional liability coverage.

 Who Needs Builder’s Risk Insurance?

 In most cases, both homeowners and general contractors should have Builder’s Risk insurance while working on a construction project.
 However, lending institutions require general contractors to have coverage before they obtain a loan with them.
-This serves the purpose of protecting the lender in case of a financial loss.
-Of course each project is different and will need its own Builder’s Risk policy extensions.
+Moreover, this serves the purpose of protecting the lender in case of a financial loss.
+Moreover, each project is different and will need its own Builder’s Risk policy extensions.

 Common Builder’s Risk Policy Extensions